plspeziali/Wikispeedia-BigData/README.md

     1. Through a map operation, the URL format of each article and each category is decoded.

-    2. Through a map reduce operation the categories of each article are grouped.
+    2. Through a map and a reduce operation the categories of each article are grouped.

    2. `links.tsv`: Through a map operation, the URL format of each source and destination article is decoded.